Post-Mortem Survey for Making Art Work 2020-21

 Programming Coordinator

-Oyíndàmólá Áláká is an Arts and Culture consultant, storyteller and community leader.
+Oyíndàmólá Áláká is an arts and culture consultant, storyteller and community leader.
 Raised in Lagos, Nigeria, and Winnipeg, Manitoba, Oyíndàmólá's diverse background informs her work in gender advocacy and community engagement.
-With a Bachelor's degree in Women's and Gender Studies and currently pursuing a Master's in Cultural Studies, she is a passionate gender equality expert committed to human rights.
+With a Bachelor's in Women's and Gender Studies and currently pursuing a Master's in Cultural Studies, she is a passionate gender equality expert committed to human rights.

 Board of Directors